 Download an offline map

 You will often find that you completely lose signal when you are driving to ruins and historical sites in Mexico – even in parts of the Yucatan.
 Not only do you have no 3G/4G, you also have no signal to make a call.
-Download an offline map like Maps Me so that you can easily navigate and get to where you are going if you lose signal.
+Download an offline map in the Google Maps app so that you can easily navigate and get to where you are going if you lose signal.

 Look out for topes